simply-nicky/pyrost/docs/reference/cxi_ref.rst

 .. note::
-    Attribute is of data type if the data array is 2- or 3-dimensional and has the shape identical to the 'data' attribute.
+    Attribute is of data type if the data array is 2- or 3-dimensional and has the shape identical to the detector pixel grid.

 .. note::